 Yes.
 APHA routinely uses WGS on M. bovis isolates from non-bovine animals such as South American camelids (alpacas, llamas), goats, pigs, and captive deer when investigating TB incidents affecting these species.

 Yes.
 WGS is also used to analyse M. bovis isolates from wildlife species (e.g. road killed badgers) and compare them with isolates from local TB breakdowns in cattle herds and other farmed animals.
 This allows APHA to assess whether cattle and badgers from the same geographical area are affected by the same strain of the TB bacterium, and to assess the spread of TB strains between geographical areas and across time.
-For instance, WGS is being used to support TB surveillance in cattle and badgers and understand the epidemiology of bTB in the confirmed hotspot area in east Cumbria (HS21), where a link between cattle and badger TB infection was first identified in 2017.
+For instance, WGS was being used to support TB surveillance in cattle and badgers and understand the epidemiology of bTB in the hotspot area in east Cumbria (HS21), where a link between cattle and badger TB infection was first identified in 2017.
 Visit GOV.UK to find out more about TB surveillance in wildlife.